Zares: History

 Zares was founded in 2007 as the result of a split within the Liberal Democracy of Slovenia, when 6 MPs of the National Assembly, led by former Minister of Economy Matej Lahovnik, left their original party and founded a new parliamentary group.
 In the 2007 presidential election, the party supported Independent presidential candidate Danilo Türk, who was elected President of Slovenia.

 The party's first election, Zares gathered 9.4% of the vote, gaining 9 parliamentary seats and became the third strongest party in Slovenia.
 Before the election the party allied itself with the Social Democrats and the Liberal Democracy of Slovenia in an unofficial coalition.
 From November 2008 till October 2011, Zares was part of the centre-left government led by Social Democrats party president Borut Pahor.
 At the 2011 Slovenian parliamentary election on 4 December 2011, Zares won 0.65% of the vote, thus not reaching the parliamentary threshold of 4%.

-On 15 February 2012 Pavel Gantar got 78% support on party congress and became the new president.
+On 15 February 2012, Pavel Gantar received a 78% support at the party congress and became the new president.
 After party received only 0.91% of votes in the 2014 European Parliament election, and thus losing the party's European parliament representation, Gantar resigned as party president.
 He was replaced by Darja Radić as a pro tempore president.